rcconsulting/myFMApiLibrary-for-PHP/README.md

 require_once __DIR__ . '/vendor/autoload.php';
 ```

-# New in 2.0
-We raised the major version due to shipping this in a paid product, which requires we not retain lesterius in the namespacing.
-This would break all shipping code, so we raised the version.
-The library has also been relicensed from GPL-3 to BSD-3, to facilitate commercial development.
-RCC will continue to publish all improvements to the library here.

 # Usage

 ## Prepare your FileMaker solution

-1. Enable the FileMaker Data API option on your FileMaker server admin console.
+1. Enable the FileMaker Data API on your FileMaker Server Admin Console.
-2. Create a specific user in your FileMaker database with the 'fmrest' privilege
+2. Create a user in your FileMaker database, with a custom privilege set that has at least the 'fmrest' extended privilege
 3. Define records & layouts access for this user

 ## Use the library